SlugEnt/VaultAPI/README.md

 to the caller.

-It has been Unit tested against Vault version 1.8.4 (Latest as of October 2021).
+It has been Unit tested against Vault version 1.11.1 (Latest as of July 2022).

 # Release Notes
 ## Version 1.2